aakash988/gartner-coding-challenge/README.md

 # What is this?

-The Gartner Coding Challenge is a case study that explores the benchmarking of search visibility for different vehicle brands.
+This coding challenge is a case study that explores the benchmarking of search visibility for different vehicle brands.
 The data used to benchmark search visibility are tweets from twitter.

 This project provides a solution to this case study.
 The case study itself is made up of four major steps: